-Fieldwork identified the number of beachgoers throughout the bathing season, with the highest concentration being in August.
-The number of tourists varied markedly during the period studied depending on the beach: Muntanyans beach received the highest number of visitors (14,656 beachgoers) whereas Cala Fonda hosted the lowest (390).
-The number of people on the beach changed at different times too: Muntanyans received most visitors in the 5th week of July (2,026) and the 3rd week of August (2,091) followed by Trabucador in the 2nd (678) and 3rd week of August (690).
+Fieldwork identifiedthe number of beachgoers throughout the bathing season, with the highest concentration beingin August.
+The number of tourists varied markedly during the period studied depending on the beach:Muntanyans beach received the highest number of visitors (14,656 beachgoers) whereas Cala Fonda hosted the lowest (390).
+The numberof people on the beach changed at different timestoo:Muntanyans received most visitors in the 5th week of July (2,026) and the 3rd week of August (2,091) followed by Trabucadorin the 2nd (678) and 3rd week of August (690).
 Higher and lower frequentation rates are related to a number of factors such as summer storms (e.g. 1st week of July, 2nd week of August) or the most common holiday patterns (i.e. 4th week of August and 1st week of September) (Figure 3).
-According to Zacarias et al. (2011), the number of beach users and the perceived sense of crowding is a key factor to ensuring proper beach management and improving its quality.
-Research on sandy beaches shows that the more the number of visitors increases the more beach's quality decreases, because users do not feel comfortable on it and social and environmental items are under pressure (Ariza et al., 2008; Huamantico et al., 2016).
+According to Zacarias, Williams and Newton (2011), the number of beach users and the perceived sense of crowding is a key factor to ensuring proper beach management and improving its quality.
+Research on sandy beaches shows that the more the number of visitors increases the more beach's quality decreases, because users do not feel comfortable on it and social and environmental items are under pressure (Ariza et al. 2008; Huamantico et al. 2016).

-The maximum number of visitors a beach can accommodate is commonly used as an indicator of overcrowding and carrying capacity, at least from a theoretical point of view (Silva et al., 2007; Rajan et al., 2013).
-But beachgoer distribution does not follow a uniform pattern all over the beach and, hence, a universal density value does not seem to be appropirate (Silva, 2002).
+The maximum number of visitors a beach can accommodate is commonly used as an indicator of overcrowding and carrying capacity, at least from a theoretical point of view (Silva, Alves and Rocha 2007; Rajan, Varghese and Pradeepkumar 2013).
+But beachgoer distribution does not follow a uniform pattern all over the beach and, hence, a universal density value does not seem to be appropriate(Silva, Alves and Rocha 2002).
 Beachgoer density and sand availability are correlated, and spatial analysis shows distribution patterns.
-Most beach-goers concentrate in the first 20m from the shoreline (e.g. Muntanyans 82%, Riumar 75.6%) with a small number between 20 and 35m (e.g. Muntanyans 16.3%, Riumar 16%).
-After the first 25m from the water's edge, beachgoer concentration decreases irregularly and only a small number of visitors (<0.05%) are found beyond 100m.
+Most beachgoers concentrate in the first 20m from the shoreline (e.g. Muntanyans 82 percent, Riumar 75.6 percent) with a small number between 20 and 35m (e.g. Muntanyans 16.3 percent, Riumar 16 percent).
+After the first 25m from the water's edge, beachgoer concentration decreases irregularly and only a small number of visitors (<0.05 percent) are found beyond 100m.
 This is consistent with the seminal study by Alemany (1984), which claimed that most of the beachgoers concentrate on the first 30m from seashore.
-However, on more crowded days beachgoers tend to occupy areas to the back of the beach (e.g. in the 3rd week of August 65% of the beachgoers were between 35 and 60m from the seashore at Muntanyans), thus fully occupying the beach.
+However, on more crowded days beachgoers tend to occupy areas to the back of the beach (e.g. in the 3rd week of August 65 percent of the beachgoers were between 35 and 60m from the seashore at Muntanyans), thus fully occupying the beach.
 Fieldwork revealed that on windy days with a rough sea (e.g. 1st week of July) beachgoers also tend to stay beyond the first 20m from the shoreline.
 It was also noticed that beachgoer distribution was conditioned by games such as volleyball, football or Frisbee, which usually take place between 40 and 65m from the water's edge and tend to disappear when the beach becomes crowded.
 Games are less common on more frequented beaches than on beaches with fewer people (e.g. Riumar, Table 1) which reveals a certain level of self-regulation among users.
-This aspect is highly important as it reveals that the quality of beaches is related to the behavior of users (Roca and Villares, 2008; Lucrezi et al., 2016), and that spatial patterns may therefore be derived from these behaviors.
+This aspect is highly important as it reveals that the quality of beaches is related to the behavior of users (Roca and Villares 2008; Lucrezi, Saayman and Merwe 2016), and that spatial patterns may therefore be derived from these behaviors.